Newport News Motorcycle Helmet Laws

 Additionally, protective helmets are not required for riders participating in organized parades that have received approval from the Department of Transportation or local authorities.
 However, the motorcyclist and their passengers must be accompanied or escorted by local law enforcement officers, and they cannot exceed speeds of 15 miles per hour.

 Safety Standards for Motorcycle Helmets

 Wearing any old protective headgear will not necessarily satisfy the criteria set by the motorcycle helmet laws in Newport News.
 To abide by state law, motorcyclists must wear helmets that meet or exceed the safety standards set by the federal Department of Transportation, the American National Standards Institute, or the Snell Memorial Foundation.
 The helmet must also have a sticker or marking that affirms its compliance with these safety regulations.
 The specific standards set by federal law can be found in 49 CFR §571.218.

 How Newport News Motorcycle Helmet Laws Could Impact Civil Recovery

 While failure to wear a helmet is far from the only action a motorcycle rider could take that might interfere with their right to seek civil compensation after an accident, it is often one of the most consequential.
 Since motorcycle riders are required by law to wear protective helmets, not doing so could constitute legal negligence if it directly leads to a rider or passenger suffering a head injury in a crash.

-Unfortunately, any degree of contributory fault by an injured party could be devastating to their chances of civil recovery, Under the contributory fault system, any plaintiff found at all to blame for their own injuries may be barred from recovering any civil restitution whatsoever.
+Unfortunately, any degree of contributory fault by an injured party could be devastating to their chances of civil recovery.
+Under the contributory fault system, any plaintiff found at all to blame for their own injuries may be barred from recovering any civil recovery whatsoever.
 In light of this, following Newport News motorcycle helmet laws is especially crucial for anyone who wishes to hold another party liable for their accident.